Deploy a multi-zone global control plane

 -

-Apply the egress config, passing the IP address of the zone control plane to cp-address
+Apply the egress config, passing the IP address of the zone control plane to cp-address:

 kuma-dp run \